 Post-lockdown holidays: Back to basics caravanning

-As lockdown restrictions start to ease, the UK’s campsites and holiday parks are finally preparing to reopen their gates.
+As lockdown restrictions start to ease, the UK’s campsites and holiday parks are reopening their gates.
 The 2020 caravanning holiday experience is going to be a little different to what we’re used to, but it seems we’ve finally got something to look forward to.

 So how will the government’s Covid-19 regulations apply to caravanning?
-Here’s our view of what to expect in terms of on-site rules, the amenities on offer and the wider holiday experience.
+Here’s our view of what you should expect in terms of on-site rules, the amenities on offer and the wider holiday experience.

 Choosing a site: be aware of regional rule variations